umitakkaya/stats/README.md

     docker-compose down && docker-compose up

-AAlternatively you can restart the application in detached mode:
+Alternatively you can restart the application in detached mode:

     docker-compose down && docker-compose up --detach